University of Technology Sarawak: History

 In January 2021, the university become wholly owned by Yayasan Sarawak, the statutory body under the government of Sarawak.
-In May 2021, UCTS was named as one of the seven most beautiful campuses in Malaysia by a high society magazine, Tatler Malaysia.
-In November 2021, UCTS was upgraded by the Malaysian Ministry of Higher Education into a full-fledged university as "University of Technology Sarawak".
+In May 2021, UTS was named as one of the seven most beautiful campuses in Malaysia by a high society magazine, Tatler Malaysia.

+The university college was then upgraded into a full-fledged university as "University of Technology Sarawak" on 10 November 2021 by the Malaysian Ministry of Higher Education.
+Sarawak's Premier, Abang Abdul Rahman Zohari Abang Openg was appointed as the first Pro-Chancellor after the university received its full-fledged university status.

+On 12 June 2024, Head of State Tun Pehin Sri Dr Wan Junaidi Tuanku Jaafar has been appointed as the second chancellor replacing the previous chancellor, Tun Pehin Sri Abdul Taib Mahmud.

 Organisation

 As of 2018, UTS had 140 academic staff and 120 support personnel.
 Out of 140 academic staff, 30% of them were PhD holders.
 A total of 1,800 students were enrolled.
 A total of 300 graduates were produced in 2016 and 2017.
-As of 2019, the university published more than 354 journals and books.